pianodaemon/parkinglot/DOS/prices/README.md

 ## Overview

-The **Price Program** is a side-car that runs alongside the main application to handle the management of prices pertaining to one or more lists.
+**Prices** is a side-car that runs alongside the main application to handle the management of prices pertaining to one or more lists.
 It is designed to work independently of the primary application logic while ensuring that all pricing-related operations are offloaded for better scalability, modularity, and performance.

 ## Key Features